-When building out digital experiences, it is crucial to follow UX Heuristics to create an engaging and optimized user experience.
+When developing digital experiences, it is crucial to follow user experience (UX) heuristics to create an engaging and optimized user experience.
 Many companies recognize their need to improve their digital experience but struggle to identify where to start when attempting to improve their UX.
-By establishing key UX heuristics through a standardized framework, you can create a consistent process to audit websites and a structured approach to prioritizing improvements.
+By establishing key UX heuristics through a standardized framework, you can create a consistent process to audit websites and a structured approach to prioritize improvements.

-A heuristic framework focuses on UX best practices and guidelines that are often lacking in digital experiences.
-When developing a heuristic model, it is important to ensure that the components of the model are both mutually exclusive and collectively exhaustive – also known as MECE.
+Our UX heuristic framework focuses on UX best practices and guidelines that are often lacking in digital experiences.
+When developing a UX heuristics model, it is important to ensure that the components of the model are both mutually exclusive and collectively exhaustive – also known as MECE.
 This ensures that practitioners can focus their efforts on high-priority improvements without missing key UX standards.
-With this in mind, Zion & Zion developed a framework to help brands identify key areas of opportunity to establish a more positive user experience.
+With this in mind, Zion & Zion developed a framework to help brands identify key areas of opportunity to establish a positive user experience.
 The framework is segmented into eight UX heuristics used to evaluate and improve digital experiences.

 Requires Elevated Cognitive Processing

 If information is organized in a way that requires too much brain power, users are more likely to exit the page without taking action.
 This UX heuristic allows us to identify areas of a website where information could be presented more effectively requiring less effort from the user.